 One of the more spectacular North American native shrubs is the Pacific rhododendron (Rhododendron macrophyllum).
 Other names for the plant include California rosebay and coast rhododendron.
-Using Pacific rhododendron plants as part of natural landscaping provides eye-popping blooms combined with ease of care.
+Using Pacific rhododendron plants, in USDA hardiness zones 8 and 9, as part of natural landscaping provides eye-popping blooms combined with ease of care.
 These wild plants are very adaptable and versatile.
 Keep reading for tips on how to grow a Pacific rhododendron in your garden.

 Pacific Rhododendron Info